owkin/GrAIdient/README.md

 ### Licence

-GrAIdient, MATestUtils and GrAITests are [MIT licenced](LICENSE).
+GrAIdient, GrAITestsUtils and GrAITests are [MIT licenced](LICENSE).

-GrAIExamples and MATorchTests both depend on PythonKit and are [Apache 2.0 licensed](Tests/LICENSE).
+GrAIExamples and GrAITorchTests both depend on PythonKit and are [Apache 2.0 licensed](Tests/LICENSE).